REGISTER TO POST>

 to post or reply to comments on our Home Dialysis Forum

 Home Dialysis Connect is your forum, where you can share your Home Dialysis experiences, seek support and highlight achievement and successes.
 Comments could include holidays on dialysis, training, making home dialysis easier, finance support, lifestyle, exercise or nutrition on home dialysis.
-(Located on Home Dialysis site - click button above).
+(Home Dialysis site - click button above).

 HOME DIALYSIS - WHAT IS THIS TREATMENT ALL ABOUT?